 - "The single biggest reason companies fail is they overinvest in what is, as opposed to what might be."

 - "We’ve reached the end of incrementalism.
 Only those companies that are capable of creating industry revolutions will prosper in the new economy."

 - "Most of us understand that innovation is enormously important.
 It's the only insurance against irrelevance.
 It's the only guarantee of long-term customer loyalty.
 It's the only strategy for out-performing a dismal economy."

-In order to create competitive advantage, many organizations have turned to new tools and technologies, such as artificial intelligence, predictive analytics and machine learning.
+In order to create a competitive advantage, many organizations have turned to new tools and technologies, such as artificial intelligence, predictive analytics, and machine learning.
 These are not ends in themselves but provide a way to create innovative/disruptive data-based business models and new processes to drive growth.

 The world is not standing still.
 If your enterprise is profitable, emergent competitors you never heard of are already at work finding innovative ways to capture your customer base.